irias/bolong/README.md

 Non-features:
 - Deduplication.
 It's a nice feature, but too much code/complexity for our purposes.
 Simple backups are more likely to be reliable backups.

+Bugs:
+- Symlinks cannot be backed up properly.
+Symlinks to files will be backed up as the file pointed to, but not restored as a symlink.
+Symlinks to directories will result in an error, for now you must exclude them from backups.

 # Examples